acdcnow/ha_pycrowipmodule/README.md

 Changelog:
 ==========
-Core2023.08:
+Core2024.01:
+- HACS asjustments and prepair for config_flow.py setup Core2023.08:
 - tryfix on python 3.11 and fix the update error on binary sensors
 - requirements V0.28 to adjust the need on python 3.10